 He also served on the planning committee of the ABA-UNCITRAL Asian-Pacific International Mediation Summit 2015, in Delhi, including chairing the sub-committee on post-Summit Initiatives.
 He assisted FEMA in designing a system for resolving disaster relief claims after Sandy Storm.
 And, he served as Chair of the IMI (International Mediation Institute) Task Force on intercultural mediations.
 This international Task Force formulated the first ever Intercultural Mediator Certification Program and designed and conducted pilot training programs in Paris, Brisbane, and Singapore.
 See more here.

 Professor Abramson's most recent professional activities included serving as the first Scholar in (virtual) Residence of the International Academy of Mediators (IAM).
 He designed this new program and served as the first rotating scholar with this professional association of private, full-time mediators.
 He also represented IMI and IAM at the UN-UNCITRAL Working Group II meetings on drafting the new Singapore Mediation Convention on compliance with mediated settlement agreements.
 In addition, he served as an expert consultant for UNCITRAL during the drafting process when he designed and conducted three mediation educational programs for the delegates.
 After approval by the General Assembly, he co-chaired the first conference on the new treaty that included many of the UN Delegates that helped draft the treaty and then edited a book based on the contributions from the conference.
+He currently serves as an advisor to the Uniform Law Commission’s committee that is developing recommendations to the U.S. State Department and U.S. Senate on ratification of the Convention.

 Trainings and Lectures